Making the Derek Welsh Collection : A Look Behind the Scene

 At the Workshop

 During his brief stay he became familiar with the processes involved in making furniture at Phantom Hands.
 Much like in his own practice, he found the workshop to be at the heart of the company's work.
 But there were differences too.
-Unlike him, the carpenters worked on the floor, not on the bench.
-While ideating his new designs Welsh remained sensitive to this style and aimed to devise ways of making best suited to it.
+Unlike him, the carpenters worked by sitting on the floor, not on the bench.

-At the time he was reading about the legendary furniture designer, Charlotte Perriand.
+At the time he was reading about the legendary furniture designer Charlotte Perriand.

-In the 1940’s Perriand was in Japan on the invitation of the Japanese Ministry of Trade and Industry.
-While in the new country (as unfamiliar to her, she had once said, as the moon) she had thought much about how she could translate her designs to the design vocabulary of the local craftsmen she had come to admire.
+In the 1940s, Perriand was in Japan on the invitation of the Japanese Ministry of Trade and Industry.
+While in the new country (as unfamiliar to her, she had once said, as the moon), she had thought much about how she could translate her designs to the design vocabulary of the local craftsmen she had come to admire.

-Welsh was wondering the same.
+Derek was wondering the same.
 He returned to Glasgow full of ideas.

 The Mundane as Inspiration